g0v-it/web-budget/README.md

 ## Data

 All visualized data are extracted and processed by a dedicated *smart data management platform* (DMP) compliant with the W3C Semantic Web standards.
-The platform is available in the [data-budget repository](https://github.com/g0v-it/data-budget).
+The reference platform is available in the [data-budget repository](https://github.com/g0v-it/data-budget).

-The web application connects to data management platform through a REST endpoint that is available at the address http://data.budget.g0v.it/api/v1.
-Beside json APIs the platform provides a SPARQL 1.1. interface at the address http://data.budget.g0v.it/sdaas/sparql

 You can also run a local instance of the platform (see [data-budget repo](https://github.com/g0v-it/data-budget) for more info ).